DangerCove/DCOAboutWindow/README.md

 ## Via [cocoapods](http://cocoapods.org)

-I'll add the pod to the cocoapods library.
-As soon as it's added you can use:
+Add the following line to your Podfile:

     pod 'DCOAboutWindow'

-While it hasn't been added add the following line to your Podfile:

-    pod 'DCOAboutWindow', :git => 'git@github.com:DangerCove/DCOAboutWindow.git'

-This pod depends on `DCOTransparentScroller`, so add that too:

-    pod 'DCOTransparentScroller', :git => 'git@github.com:DangerCove/DCOTransparentScroller.git'

-    (or just pod 'DCOTransparentScroller' as soon as it added to the cocoapods library)

 Then run `pod install` and you're set.